Jesús Sánchez (pitcher): Late career

 Sánchez next played professionally in winter leagues: 2007–08 and 2008–09 in the Dominican Winter League (LIDOM) and 2009–10 in the Mexican Pacific League (LMP).
 After not playing in MLB or Minor League Baseball during 2005–2009, Sánchez signed a minor league contract with the Oakland Athletics organization on May 30, 2010, and was assigned to the Triple-A Sacramento River Cats.
 On June 15, 2010, he was released by the Athletics.

 Sánchez next played for the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League (CPBL) in Taiwan, for the remainder of the 2010 season.
 He again played in LIDOM during the 2010–11 winter season.
 In 2011, he was released by the 7-Eleven Lions partway through the CPBL season.
 Sánchez played a total of 13 games (12 starts) in the CPBL, compiling a 6–5 record with a 3.09 ERA.

 After his release from the CPBL, Sánchez signed with the York Revolution of the Atlantic League of Professional Baseball.
 He pitched to a 6.67 ERA for the club in 2011, paired with 19 strikeouts over six games.
 In 2012, Sánchez pitched in 10 games for York, pitching to a 6.49 ERA with 13 strikeouts.
 He became a free agent after the season, and did not play again professionally.

 Post-playing career

 Sánchez has served as a pitching coach in the Dominican Summer League (DSL) for the DSL Indians, an affiliate of the Cleveland Indians, a position he holds as of the 2021 season.

+In 2026, he was named as the pitching coach for the Wichita Wind Surge the Double-A affiliate of the Minnesota Twins.

 Sánchez's son Dorssys Paulino played in Cleveland's farm system as a left fielder and shortstop from 2012 to 2018.